 In 1965, Army officials erected a monument on Ground Zero.
 In 1975, the National Park Service designated Trinity Site as a National Historic Landmark.
 The landmark includes base camp, where the scientists and support group lived; the McDonald ranch house, where the plutonium core was assembled; as well as Ground Zero.

-Today, visits to the site are sponsored by the Alamogordo Chamber of Commerce and WSMR on the first Saturdays of April and October.
+Today, visits to the site are sponsored by WSMR in April and October.
 The rest of the year the site is closed to the public because it lies within the impact zone for missiles fired into the northern part of WSMR.

-For more information on Trinity Site tours, call the Alamogordo Chamber of Commerce at 1-800-826-0294 or visit the White Sands Missile Range Public Affairs website at:
+For more information on Trinity Site see the White Sands Missile Range Public Affairs website.